Treasurer Moore reminds families to enter SMART529 20th Anniversary Scholarship Sweepstakes - NewsBreak

 Treasurer Moore reminds families to enter SMART529 20th Anniversary Scholarship Sweepstakes

 CHARLESTON, W.Va.
-(Hinton News) – State Treasurer Riley Moore reminded West Virginia families to enter their children in his Office’s special 20th Anniversary SMART529 $20,000 Scholarship Sweepstakes ahead of the first prize drawing at the beginning of October.
+(WVDN) – State Treasurer Riley Moore reminded West Virginia families to enter their children in his Office’s special 20th Anniversary SMART529 $20,000 Scholarship Sweepstakes ahead of the first prize drawing at the beginning of October.

 “We want to make sure every eligible West Virginia child has a chance at one of these three $20,000 scholarships,” Treasurer Moore said.
 “We’ll be drawing our first winner during the first week of October, so be sure to sign up today for your chance to win.
 Visit www.wvtreasury.com/20years to enter your child today.”